instillai/TensorFlow-Course/README.rst

 Deep Learning is in very high interest these days - there's a crucial need for rapid and optimized implementations of the algorithms and architectures.
 TensorFlow is designed to facilitate this goal.

-The strong advantage of TensorFlow is it flexibility in designing highly modular models which can also be a disadvantage for beginners since a lot of the pieces must be considered together when creating the model.
+The strong advantage of TensorFlow is its flexibility in designing highly modular models which can also be a disadvantage for beginners since a lot of the pieces must be considered together when creating the model.

 This issue has been facilitated as well by developing high-level APIs such as `Keras <https://keras.io/>`_ and `Slim <https://github.com/tensorflow/models/blob/031a5a4ab41170d555bc3e8f8545cf9c8e3f1b28/research/inception/inception/slim/README.md>`_ which abstract a lot of the pieces used in designing machine learning algorithms.